wuergrob/DOS2_Mod_Musketeer/_chapters/01_install.md

  Once downloaded, unpack it wherever you want and start the Application.
 To install the Script Extender, press on <line class="option_name">"Tools"</line> and click on the <line class="option_name">"Download and Install the Script Extender"</line>-Option. <br>
  <img src="https://github.com/wuergrob/Prog1_Uebung_1/blob/master/media/theme/ModManagerExtender.png?raw=true" class="custom_imgstyle">
  <h4>Installation - Animation Plus</h4>
- Installing the <line class="option_name">Animation Plus</line> can be done by simply subscribing to it in the <a href="https://steamcommunity.com/workshop/filedetails/?id=1511606728">Steam Workshop</a>.
+ Installing the <line class="option_name">Animation Plus</line> Mod can be done by simply subscribing to it in the <a href="https://steamcommunity.com/workshop/filedetails/?id=1511606728">Steam Workshop</a>.
 Alternatively, you can also download it manually
  <a href="https://www.nexusmods.com/divinityoriginalsin2definitiveedition/mods/163">here</a>.<br>
  Subscribing to it on the Workshop will automatically place the mod in the correct location, when downloaded manually you'll have to put it in this folder: <line class="option_name">"Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Mods"</line><br>